koss-null/FuncFrog/README.md

 	Parallel(12).
 	Do()
 ```
+Note!
+Current sort implementation uses `O(n*n)` memory.
+It will be fixed soon, but nonetheless it worth to be mentioned.
-Also if you don't whant to carry the result array on your shoulders and only worry about the amount, you better use
+Also if you don't whant to carry the result array on your shoulders and only worry about the total count, you better use
 `Count()` instead of `Do()`.

 ### Contribution

 For now I will accept any sane tests.
-Feel free to use any frameworks you would like.
+Feel free to use any frameworks you may like.
 Any bugfixes are also welcome.
-I am going to do some refactor and maybe some decisions will be changed, so I will not
+I am going to do some refactor and maybe some decisions will be changed, so for now
-accept any new features PR's for now.
+please communicate with the owner to find out if the feature you whant to implement is to be merged.

-###What's next?
+### What's next?

 I hope to provide some roadmap of the project soon.
 Also I am going to craft some unit-tests and may be set up github pipelines eventually.